mobizt/Firebase-ESP8266/README.md

 * Supports **blob** or binary data from memory and **File stream** from SD card.

 ## Dependencies

-Required ESP8266 Arduino Core Library (ESP8266 Core SDK) version 2.4.0 and above which installable through Board Manager.
-Recommend Core SDK version 2.4.2 and above which offer more free memory.
+This library required ESP8266 Core SDK version 2.4.0 and above which can be installed through **Board Manager**.

+Recommend to use Core SDK version 2.4.2 or 2.5.0 and above which offer more free memory.

 ## Installing